mgechev/angularjs-in-patterns/README.md

 - Composite
 - Observer

 They state that the view is composition of components.
-In AngularJS the situation is similar.
+In Angular 1 the situation is similar.
 Our views are formed by a composition of directives and DOM elements, on which these directives could be applied.

 Lets look at the following example: